KeksiGamer/NewDicordBot/README.md

 13. click: I'm not robot
 14. now go back **[Discord Developers](https://discord.com/developers)** go to your own bot and go to bot settings
 15. copy token!
+16. go back **[replit.com](https://replit.com)** and go to the sidebar lock image
+17. enter the token in Kay and the value of the bot token you copied
+18. click: add new secret
+19. click on replit.com: run